 Royal KPN NV (KPN), the Dutch phone company that rejected an unsolicited 2.6 billion-euro ($3.4 billion) offer for a stake by Carlos Slim’s America Movil SAB (AMXL), has a defense in the event of a hostile takeover bid.

 An independent foundation has the responsibility for defending KPN “from influences that may threaten the continuity, independence and identity” of the company, according to KPN’s annual report.
 If the foundation’s board sees a threat, it may invoke an option to acquire from KPN Class B preference stock, which carries voting rights, not exceeding the total issue of ordinary shares, minus one share.

-The arrangement may act as a safeguard for KPN’s ownership structure after the former state-controlled operator said May 8 that America Movil’s 8-euro per share cash offer is too low and it hired Goldman Sachs Group Inc. (GS) and JP Morgan Chase & Co.
-(JPM) to explore strategic options.
+The arrangement may act as a safeguard for KPN’s ownership structure after the former state-controlled operator said May 8 that America Movil’s 8-euro per share cash offer is too low and it hired Goldman Sachs Group Inc. (GS:US) and JP Morgan Chase & Co.
+(JPM:US) to explore strategic options.
 The KPN bid marks the biggest investment by Slim, the world’s richest man, outside his Latin American phone empire.